greymd/tmux-xpanes/README.md

     +------------------------------------------+------------------------------------------+
 ```

 Hmm?
 Do you want to monitor those files through the SSH?
-Just do it like this.
+Just do it.

 ```sh
 # 'ssh user@host' is added.